tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ```
 # Appendix A - Babeld - Cross-Compile

-Babeld can be cross compiled to work on ER-X as follows
+Babeld can be cross compiled to work on ER-X as follows:

 ```
 sudo apt-get install gcc-mipsel-linux-gnu